SMALL LIVING ROOM IDEAS

 Softline – Drum Pouf Tray

-Black togo sofa - vitra akari floor lamp - ambient accent light
+Black togo sofa - vitra akari floor lamp - ambient accent light - for small living room

-People often think small living rooms need only small furniture, but that’s an oversimplification.
-A carefully chosen larger piece—a tall bookcase, a substantial piece of art, or a statement light fixture—can actually make the room feel bigger.
-It’s all about contrast and nuance.
 Placing a tall bookshelf draws the eye upward, emphasizing vertical space.
 A bold floor lamp can do the same.
 Just don’t overwhelm the room with too many large pieces.
 Balance is key.

-Your choice of flooring can also impact how your small living room is perceived.
-Lighter-colored floors, whether hardwood, laminate, or tiles, tend to open up a space.
-If your floors are dark, consider a lighter rug to break up the darkness.
-Just make sure the rug is big enough—too small, and it’ll chop up the room; ideally, your rug should be large enough that at least the front legs of your furniture can rest on it.
+Just make sure the rug is big enough.
+Ideally, your rug should be large enough that at least the front legs of your furniture can rest on it.
 This creates a unified zone and makes the space feel more cohesive.

 DRW - Ema Handknotted Wool Rug